lordfpx/uuSelect/README.md

 # uuSelect

   Native JS elements selector and helpers for classes, attributes or styles.
+It's very small: about 700 bytes when uglified and Gziped!

   Why this plugin:
-  - You can't/don't want to use jQuery in your project/plugin
+  - when jQuery is not an option in your project or plugin
   - You are tired of native DOM api syntax
-  - you target modern browsers >= IE10
+  - you target modern browsers >= IE10 (IE9, see below)
-  - a fast way to automatically loop through elements
+  - a fast way to automatically loop through collection of elements

+  You can still add IE9 browser support with this shim for classList: https://developer.mozilla.org/en-US/docs/Web/API/Element/classList#JavaScript_shim_for_other_implementations or if your using npm, https://www.npmjs.com/package/classlist-polyfill

   Demo: [Codepen](http://codepen.io/lordfpx/pen/BKPEOQ)